 Diary of a Modern Country Gardener

 A fully illustrated gift edition hardback of this light-hearted and informative diary about gardening in the country.
 Written from the potting bench of Stockton Bury Gardens, shortlisted in the NGS Nation’s Favourite Garden Competition.
-EDITOR’S CHOICE FOR FEBRUARY 2020 ‘This congenial and delightfully presented gardening companion has already put a spring in my step’ – Caroline Sanderson, The Bookseller Diary of a Modern Country Gardener is the ultimate gift for the gardening enthusiast.
-Those just starting out will […]Read More
+“This congenial and delightfully presented gardening companion has already pub a spring in my step” -Caroline Sanderson, The Bookseller Diary of a Modern Country Gardener is the ultimate gift for the gardening enthusiast.
+Those just starting out will find just as much in this […]Read More